COVID-19 Vaccine And Lupus

 The Pfizer and Moderna vaccines

-The 2 main vaccines up for discussion right now are the Pfizer and Moderna vaccines.
-Both of these vaccines received emergency use authorization (EUA) from the U.S. Food and Drug Administration (FDA).
+Two approved vaccines are the Pfizer and Moderna vaccines.
+Both vaccines received Emergency Use Authorization (EUA) from the FDA.
 This means that their approval process was accelerated because their potential benefits greatly outweigh any risks.

 What is an mRNA vaccine?